tam203/bubble-blast/README.md

 - Visit the link http://fintank.github.io/vr-aframe-viewer/index.html
 - If visiting from a mobile browser.
 Add the app to your homescreen.
 - Open the app and off you go!

+# To do
+- Loading screens when loading 360 images
+- Video content and section on main menu.